cwong690/Ride-or-Churn/README.md

 If you implement limiting surging on specific individuals, you're obviously going to be generating less money.

 What performance metrics did you use to evaluate these *decisions*, why?

+Future Work:

+Drop some of very unimportant columns that we find
+Do some feature engineering and look into linear regression